zouvier/PasswordGenerator/README.md

 `pgen -h` for the help menu

-The crypto save function is currently not implemented. will update soon!
+The crypto save function is currently not implemented. will update soon!!